FAQ on example code sent to the statalist by Maarten Buis

 Why do I add the variable baseline together with the nocons option?

-Many Stata estimation commands have an option to display the coefficients in exponentiated form.
-Depending on the model these can be interpreted as odds ratio, risk ratios, incidence rate ratios, etc. To interpret the size of these ratios it is often useful to know the baseline odds, risk, incidence rate, etc, which happens to be the exponentiated constant.
+In older versions of Stata the issue was that Stata used to suppress the display of the constant when requesting the coefficients in exponentiated form.
+Depending on the model these exponentiated coefficients can be interpreted as odds ratio, risk ratios, incidence rate ratios, etc. To interpret the size of these ratios it is often useful to know the baseline odds, risk, incidence rate, etc, which happens to be the exponentiated constant.
 A doubling of these for a unit change in a explanatory variable is a lot more impressive if the baseline is already large: twice a small number is still a small number, but twice a large number is a huge number.
-Unfortunately, Stata will suppress the display of this baseline value.
-I trick Stata in displaying these values by first creating a variable baseline, which is always 1, and than add that variable to the model together with the nocons option, so this variable plays the role of constant without Stata knowing it.
+Unfortunately, Stata used to suppress the display of this baseline value.
+I tricked Stata in displaying these values by first creating a variable baseline, which is always 1, and than add that variable to the model together with the nocons option, so this variable plays the role of constant without Stata knowing it.
 Also see this Stata Tip.

 What does gen rep3 = rep78 == 3 if rep78 < . do?

-It creates a dummy variable that is 1 if rep78 is 3, missing if rep78 is missing, and zero otherwise.
+It creates an indicator (dummy) variable that is 1 if rep78 is 3, missing if rep78 is missing, and zero otherwise.
 For a detailed explanation see this official Stata FAQ.

-Alternative and shorter methods for creating a series of dummy variables from rep78 are:
+Alternative and shorter methods for creating a series of indicator variables from rep78 are:

 xi i.rep78